About Judson

 The Judson Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Gregg County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Judson, Texas residents are available through the local police department and authorized providers in Gregg County.
+Fingerprinting services for Judson, Texas residents are available through local police (where present) and authorized providers in Gregg County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Gregg County Sheriff's Office for scheduling and fees.

 To register to vote in Judson, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Gregg County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Judson, contact the Gregg County Clerk's office for schedules and ballot information.

-Property records for Judson, Texas are maintained by the Gregg Tax Assessor-Collector's Office and the Gregg County County Clerk.
+Property records for Judson, Texas are maintained by the Gregg Tax Assessor-Collector's Office and the Gregg County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Gregg County, including parcels in Judson.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Gregg County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Gregg County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Gregg County offices at the county courthouse.
-The Gregg County Treasurer handles property tax payments and tax sale information.
+The Gregg County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Judson, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Gregg County Clerk's office issues marriage licenses and maintains marriage records for Gregg County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.